-It’s never to late to start your own seeds.
-Usually I stock up on seed items at Dollar Generals 90% off summer clearance sale.
+It’s never too late to start your seeds.
+Usually, I stock up on seed items at Dollar General for 90% off the summer clearance sale.
 I will save containers from the year before too.

-BUT this year 2020- everything in our life has changed.
-I’m frugal and I’m still looking at everything in a new light.
+I’m frugal, still looking at everything in a new light.
 How can we reuse this?
 How can we make this last?

-I planted more seeds this year, mainly because I’m having two gardens, and well the whole way we grocery shop is now changed.
+I planted more seeds this year, mainly because I have two gardens, and the way we grocery shop is now changed.

-I wanted to share with you a peek into some of the containers we are using here on our homestead to start seeds this year.
+I wanted to share a peek into some of the containers we are using here on our homestead to start seeds this year.

-This year, I tried the PBF Hard coffee- it is so good!
-Sweet so you can only have one at time but a treat.
+I tried the PBF Hard coffee this year- it is so good!
+Sweet, so you can only have one at a time, but a treat.
 I shared a few deals on it on Insta and Facebook.

-After browsing through Pinterest one night- because we are all at home, we were inspiried by some artwork with beer bottles.
-I told my husband I need more containers for seeds.
+After browsing through Pinterest one night- because we were all at home, we were inspiried by some artwork with beer bottles.
+So I told my husband I needed more containers for seeds.